 Current law requires the appointment of a guardian ad litem for children or youth in dependency and neglect cases.
-The bill requires that client-directed counsel for youth be appointed for children or youth 12 years of age or older to provide specialized client-directed legal representation.
+The act requires that client-directed counsel for youth be appointed for children or youth 12 years of age or older to provide specialized client-directed legal representation.

-The bill prohibits the waiver of a child's or youth's right to counsel in dependency and neglect proceedings.
-The bill also allows a child or youth to be a party in a dependency and neglect proceeding.
+The act prohibits the waiver of a child's or youth's right to counsel in dependency and neglect proceedings.
+The act also allows a child or youth to be a party in a dependency and neglect proceeding.
 For a child or youth 12 years of age or older with diminished capacity, a guardian ad litem shall remain in the role and separate counsel for the child or youth must be appointed.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)